chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 Longview Half Marathon Race Report.md

 - 1/283 overall (top 0.35%)
 - 1/113 men (top 0.88%)
 - 1/45 men 30–39 (top 2.2%)

+(Here is [the Strava link](https://www.strava.com/activities/12638663178/overview) for those of you who are there!)

 This is *even better* than I would have guessed coming off of [Boulderthon two weeks ago][boulderthon-report].
 I knew I could go a decent bit faster than that, given I had “gas left in the tank” and had done 16.2 mile.
 I did not think, 13 days ago, that I could do 7s/mile faster.